Module 04 | GTM Integration Playbook

 What this module does not do

-• It does not decide who the right partner is.
+• It does not choose the partner.
 That belongs in Module 01.

-• It does not shape the partner-facing narrative that earns stakeholder momentum.
+• It does not build the external stakeholder case.
 That belongs in Module 02.

-• It does not restructure the deal after signature.
+• It does not negotiate the deal shape.
 That belongs in Module 03.

-• It does not replace full CAC, LTV, and channel economics modeling.
+• It does not replace CAC, LTV, payback, and channel economics.
 That belongs in Module 05.

 Framework Overview